seb646/url-shortener/README.md

 ## Getting Started

-### File Uploading
+### Prerequisites
-This service will not function unless uploaded to a domain's root directory.
-The server must also allow `.htaccess` file overrides.
+This service must be in a domain's root directory.
+The web server must allow `.htaccess` file overrides.

 ### Create a Database
 Create a database named `surl` and import the `database.sql` file.